Key Points

 - Excessive itching or scratching

-- Sudden snoring due to inflammation in the back of the throat
+- Sudden snoring due to inflammation of the throat

 - Sneezing